vim-syntastic/syntastic/README.markdown

 <a name="faqhtml5"></a>

 __Q.
-Is there any local checker for HTML5 that I can use with syntastic?__
+Are there any local checkers for HTML5 that I can use with syntastic?__

 [HTML Tidy][18] has a fork named [HTML Tidy for HTML5][19].
 It's a drop in replacement, and syntastic can use it without changes.
 Just install it